MrGolzadeh/Machine-learning/README.md

 # Machine-learning-Classification
 This repository is for fall semester in ML course - SRBIAU university

 Hello!
-I am Saeed Babagolzadeh, an assistant professor in the field of Artificial Intelligence.
+I am Saeed Babagolzadeh, an assistant associate Professor in the field of Artificial Intelligence.
 In this repository, I have shared my implementations in the field of Machine Learning, particularly in the Classification domain, using the Credit Card dataset from Kaggle.

 In this project, I worked on one of the challenging datasets from Kaggle and utilized various machine learning methods, including: